Senorsen/SenorCMS/README.md

-It'll be a long-tern project, you ♂ know.
+It'll be a long-term project, you ♂ know.
 ----